Rebecca Black: 2016–2020: RE / BL

-2021–present: Rebecca Black Was Here and Let Her Burn
+2021–2023: Rebecca Black Was Here and Let Her Burn

 On January 29, 2021, Black released the song "Girlfriend".
-Shortly after, on February 10, 2021, she released a hyperpop remix of "Friday" produced by Dylan Brady of 100 Gecs and featuring 3OH!3, Big Freedia and Dorian Electra to commemorate the song's tenth anniversary.
+Shortly after, on February 10, 2021, she released a hyperpop remix of "Friday" produced by Dylan Brady of 100 gecs and featuring 3OH!3, Big Freedia and Dorian Electra to commemorate the song's tenth anniversary.
 After releasing the singles "Personal" and "Worth It for the Feeling", Black announced her second EP, Rebecca Black Was Here, which was released on June 16, 2021.

 On November 10, 2022, Black announced her debut studio album, Let Her Burn, for release in early 2023.
 Four days later, she released the first single from the album, "Crumbs" accompanied by a music video.
 Critics praised the song, with BrooklynVegan calling it a "hypnotic electropop track".
 The second single, "Look at You", was released on December 7 and was also well received.
 On January 6, 2023, Black announced that the album was scheduled for release in the following month, on February 9, 2023.
 Shortly after, the third and final single, "Sick to My Stomach", was debuted on January 18, 2023.
 BroadwayWorld noted that the diversity between the singles "showcase[d] Rebecca Black's versatility as an artist and of the project".
 Let Her Burn was released on February 9, 2023, and was thereafter described as "getting solid marks from critics and fans alike".

+Black launched a tour with dates in the UK, North America, and Canada, in support of the album.
+On June 1, 2023, it was announced that Black would also perform as one of the opening acts for Blackpink, along with Sabrina Carpenter, The Rose, Caity Baser, and others, at British Summer Time in Hyde Park, London.

+2024–present: Salvation

+On September 14, 2024, Black performed a DJ set at Boiler Room, closing with a mashup of "Friday" over Charli XCX's song "360" by felipe.mp3.

+In December 2024, Black announced a 2025 tour in support of her next album, Salvation, which was released on February 27, 2025.
+The project was originally due out on January 24, but was postponed after the 2025 L.A. fires spread to her hometown.

+On March 9, 2025, it was announced that Black would serve as a supporting act for Katy Perry on The Lifetimes Tour.
+In May 2025, Black was named the official after-party DJ for the American Music Awards, and received rave reviews for her red carpet look, which resembled a wedding dress.